apalache-mc/apalache/docs/manual.md

 <a name="example"></a>
 # 4. An example of a TLA+ specification

-To illustrate the features of Apalache, we are using the following TLA+ specification, which can be found in [`test/tla/y2k.tla`](../test/tla/y2k.tla):
+To illustrate the features of Apalache, we use the following TLA+ specification, which can be found in [`test/tla/y2k.tla`](../test/tla/y2k.tla):

 ```tla